EMart86/SwiftDataProvider/README.md

             //return true or false
         }

-        //if you didn't enable the autocommit, you'll have to trigger the update contentAdapter.commit()
+        //if you didn't enable the autocommit, you'll have to trigger the update manuelly contentAdapter.commit()
     }